aar0m/aar0m.github.io/essays/typescript.md

 console.log(isUnique1('abcdea')); // prints false
 ```

 This code may strike an unattentive reader as C/C++ due to the myriad of types but the multiple object-oriented methods invoke a Pythonic feel.
+This was very helpful when learning both JavaScript and TypeScript through online coding courses.
+The blending of language conventions had allowed me to comfortably focus on higher conceptual aspects that were distinct/more prevalent in JavaScript---like web development applications or object-oriented methods for various datatypes---ather than becoming solely hung up on syntax or basic programming concepts.
+Additionalyl, learning TypeScript was just as, if not more comfortable than JavaScript due to the fact that I was able to clearly distinguish variable datatypes from one another and invoke C-like typing behavior.
+The TypeScript compiler is also a very neat and interesting mechanism, reminiscent of writing tools for word documents; only this time, the compiler is checking for type discontinuity and logical errors instead of grammar mistakes or spelling issues.

+Another aspect that truly aided me in learning JavaScript and TypeScript was the athletic software engineering workflow, characterized by constat repetitions and increasing difficulty; this workflow provides an athletic framework to developing software engineering skills and building up stronger "coding muscles".

+Though I do not look like it, I enjoy exercising and find it to be a soothing and reliable activity for maintaining both physical and mental health, while reinforcing discipline and commitment.
+Being able to apply a similar mindset in the context of software engineering felt empowering because I was able to retain a competitive spirit and further motivation to learn JavaScript and TypeScript at a faster pace.
+Furthermore, there is a humbling yet rewarding feeling to the pressures and realism of an athletic approach to software engineering---timed coding practices, constant work and projects of varying magnitudes, as well as a collaborative environment really puts into perspective the effort, motivation, and humility required to thrive as a software engineer in the real world.

-Combined, TypeScript truly felt like an almost perfect blend between C/C++ and Python through such similar conventions being present among each language.
+Altogether, TypeScript truly felt like an almost perfect blend between C/C++ and Python through such similar conventions being present among each language.
 TypeScript was not too rigid nor was it too loose.
 TypeScript felt **just right**.